ThatBlokeCalledJay/auto-app-version/README.md

-## AutoAppVersion
+## AutoAppVersion.
-An Azure DevOps build and release task designed to automatically increment your app's version number.
+Automatic application versioning that not only persits between builds, but also doesn't depend on the build number.
+Below is an example showing how this extension could be used.  r.

-### Neep Help!
+### Using AutoAppVersion.
-Check out the [getting started](https://github.com/ThatBlokeCalledJay/auto-app-version/wiki/Getting-Started) page.
+Check out the [getting started](https://github.com/ThatBlokeCalledJay/auto-app-version/wiki/Getting-Started) wiki.